franciscozorrilla/metaGEM/README.md

 source activate metaGEM
 ```

+#### CPLEX

+GEM reconstruction and GEM community simulations require the IBM CPLEX solver, which is [free to download with an academic license](https://developer.ibm.com/docloud/blog/2019/07/04/cplex-optimization-studio-for-students-and-academics/).
+Refer to the [CarveMe](https://carveme.readthedocs.io/en/latest/installation.html) and [SMETANA](https://smetana.readthedocs.io/en/latest/installation.html) installation instructions for further information or troubleshooting.
+Note: CPLEX v.12.8 is recommended.

 #### metaWRAP

 Bin refinement and bin reassembly make use of metaWRAP modules.
 To avoid package conflicts, set up metaWRAP in its own environment using the provided conda specification file.